 The classifieds sections of local newspapers can also be searched for places to rent, or new arrivals could ask friends and colleagues for leads.
 In both of these cases, potential tenants may be able to sidestep the agent and get a better price, so either is worth a try.

 House hunters who use online platforms, such as FlatInChina and Sublet.com, and conduct their search from outside of Beijing, are urged to have someone visit the property on their behalf before negotiating and signing a lease, and conducting any financial transaction.

 Renting accommodation in Beijing

 Once a suitable apartment has been found, expats should talk to the landlord (through a translator if need be), and make sure that they are the type of person who can be worked with.
 Most problems arise from difficulties with landlords, not from the accommodation itself.
 Some things to look out for when renting in Beijing are ensuring the landlord can provide documents as proof of ownership and that the place is registered as a rental property.

 From there, the tenant and the landlord will discuss and agree upon a contract.

-Leases in Beijing are normally valid for three or six months or one year.
+Leases in Beijing are normally valid for one year.
 Note that when moving in, expats must register their address at the local Public Service Bureau (PSB) as soon as they move in.

-Landlords will generally ask for two to three months' rent up front and one month’s rent as a deposit, so expats should be prepared for this initial sum.
+Landlords will generally ask for one or two months' rent up front and one month’s rent as a deposit, so expats should be prepared for this initial sum.